ropensci-org/blog-guidance/README.md

 Packages needed: magrittr, fs, glue, commonmark, xml2, tibble, crul, memoise, ratelimitr, purrr.

+# Contributing

+This is a work in progress.
+If you find any errors or things that need clarification, we would be grateful if you opened an issue or pull request in [this repository](https://github.com/ropensci-org/blog-guidance).

+We welcome contributions that adhere to our [Code of Conduct](https://ropensci.org/code-of-conduct/).

 # Meta

 This book was started using [Sean Kross](https://github.com/seankross)' [minimal bookdown example](https://github.com/seankross/bookdown-start).